open-telemetry/semantic-conventions/docs/database/database-spans.md

 **Status**: [Experimental][DocumentStatus]

-When the operation fails with an exception, instrumentation SHOULD record an [exception event](../exceptions/exceptions-spans.md) by default if and only if the span being recorded is a local root span (does not have a local parent).
+When the operation fails with an exception, instrumentation SHOULD record an [exception event](../exceptions/exceptions-spans.md) by default if, and only if, the span being recorded is a local root span (does not have a local parent).

 > [!NOTE]
+>
 > Exception stack traces could be very long and are expensive to capture and store.
 > Exceptions which are not handled by instrumented libraries are likely to be handled
 > and logged by the caller.
 > Exceptions that are not handled will be recorded by the outermost (local root)
 > instrumentation such as HTTP or gRPC server.

+Instrumentation MAY provide a configuration option to record exceptions that escape the surface of the instrumented API.

 ## Common attributes